The Hills Academy

 For pupils with Education Health and Care Plans, the SENDCO will organize the annual review meetings to ensure that all adults involved with a pupil are fully informed and able to maximize the pupil’s individual progress.

 - How are parents involved in the setting/school/college?
 How can I be involved?

 We have an open door policy we value and respect the knowledge you share with us about your child.
 Parents and Carers are at the centre of supporting their children.
 They are fully involved in decisions about support for their child, including decisions to investigate a potential diagnosis, referral to external agencies, planning and evaluating support.
 They are encouraged to contact any member of staff at school if they have any concerns about their child.
 The SENDCO is always pleased to discuss any concerns involving SEN with parents and carers.
 Targets and next steps for all of our pupils will be readily available and accessible in the pupil’s books and at parental consultation evenings.
 Carers and Parents of pupils with SEN will have regular meetings with school staff to discuss their child’s progress, support needs and any concerns they may have.

-Parents/Carers of pupils with SEN at The Hills Academy are also invited in to a weekly coffee morning to get to know how other parents and our parent support leader, Mrs Marcia Harcombe.
-We also welcome parents/carers to accompany us on school trips and to help with the Parent Teacher and Friends Association meetings and events.
+Parents/Carers of pupils with SEN at The Hills Academy are also welcomed to a weekly coffee morning to get to know how other parents and our parent support leader, Mrs Marcia Harcombe.
+We also welcome parents/carers to accompany us on school trips and to help with the Parent Teacher and Friends Association meetings and events